whitneyburton/portfolios/dan-broadbent-m2.markdown

 ### Playing a Part

 I did pairing sessions with Mod 1 students during the first weeks of the mod.
 I found it to be both challenging and rewarding, guiding students was more difficult than I anticipated.
 I also attended Denver Beta, a showcase for startups in the area, with another Mod 2 frontend student in my posse.

+In my posse, Bezos, I played an active role.
+I led one of our weekly discussions and provided material for the group to learn more about progressive web apps.
+I also opened up my personal project for other students to help me with.
+I am working on building a web app for group photo sharing and it was awesome to collaborate with other students, especially those from the front-end program and get their perspectives.

 ------------------